 For example, San Jose Water was granted a rate increase of 4.2% for 2018.
-The company also submitted its application for rate increase of 9.8%, 3.7% and 5.2% for 2019, 2020 and 2021.
-Rate increases in 2017 contributed $1.27 towards earnings per share.
-Large rate increases will flow right to the company’s bottom line.
+The company also received approval for rate increase of 9.8%, 3.7% and 5.2% for 2019, 2020 and 2021, respectively.
+Large rate increases should flow right to the company’s bottom line.

-Another advantage for SJW is tax reform legislation that went into effect this year.
-Tax reform actually lowered SJW’s tax rate to 37% from 39% for 2017.
-The impact from tax reform will be even more profound going forward as SJW’s rate decreases to 21% for 2018 and beyond.
-Between tax reform and its merger with CTWS, SJW has an opportunity to offer robust dividend growth going forward.
+Another advantage for SJW was tax reform legislation that went into effect in 2018.
+Tax reform actually lowered SJW’s tax rate from 37% in 2017 to 20% in 2018.
+The impact from tax reform will continue going forward as SJW’s effective rate was 23% in 2019 and is expected to fall to 18% in 2020.

-SJW has paid an uninterrupted dividend for the past 74 years.
-The company has increased its dividend for the past 51 years.
+Between a lower tax rate and the additional income from the merger with CTWS, SJW has an opportunity to offer robust dividend growth going forward.
+SJW has paid an uninterrupted dividend for the past 76 years.
+The company has increased its dividend for the past 53 years.
+The average raise in the decade before the merger was 5.4%.

-- 2007 earnings-per-share of $1.04
+- 2007 earnings-per-share: $1.04 (12.6% decline)

-- 2008 earnings-per-share of $1.08 (3.8% increase)
+- 2008 earnings-per-share: $1.08 (4% increase)

-- 2009 earnings-per-share of $0.81 (25% decline)
+- 2009 earnings-per-share: $0.81 (25% decline)

-- 2010 earnings-per-share of $0.84 (3.7% increase)
+- 2010 earnings-per-share: $0.84 (4% increase)

 Valuation & Expected Returns

-- 6%-8% earnings per share growth
+- 7.6% earnings per share growth

 - 2% dividend yield